How to Organise Your Inbox

 4. Schedule Inbox Time

-Set fixed times in your day to check emails, and stick to it.
-Try 15 minutes morning and afternoon.
-Constant checking kills productivity and ramps up stress.
+Set fixed times in your day to check emails.
+Try 15 minutes morning and afternoon or every other day or even once a week.
+It's all down to how you work around your schedule, but don't go constantly checking every 5 minutes, constant checking kills productivity and ramps up stress.

 5. Use the Two-Minute Rule

 If it’ll take less than two minutes, deal with it now.
-Otherwise flag it or add it to your to-do list.
+Otherwise flag it to do another day, and add blocked time in your calendar.

 6. Weekly Inbox Tidy